TCM Diet & Lifestyle

 Cool Properties

-• Fruits - strawberry, orange, citrus/tangerine, loquat, papaya, pears, muskmelon, coconut, white dragon fruit, yellow dragon fruit, red dragon fruit, myrobalan, loquat, cantaloupe
+- Fruits - strawberry, orange, citrus/tangerine, loquat, papaya, pears, muskmelon, coconut, white dragon fruit, yellow dragon fruit, red dragon fruit, myrobalan, loquat, cantaloupe, pineapple

-• Vegetables - watercress, eggplant, cucumber, loofah, white radish, green radish, chayote, lettuce root, celtuce, wax gourd, cauliflower, broccoli, chard, celery, mustard leaf, cabbage, kudzu, spinach, Chinese kale, Chinese cabbage, yu choy, edible amaranth, red amaranth, Indian lettuce, peppermint, lily bulb, wild rice stem, Chinese wolfberry leaf, water caltrop, tofu, tofu skin, lily flower, parsley, konjac, kudzu, night blooming cereus, dried blackmoss,
+- Vegetables - watercress, eggplant, cucumber, loofah, white radish, green radish, chayote, lettuce root, celtuce, wax gourd, broccoli, chard, celery, mustard leaf, cabbage, kudzu, spinach, Chinese kale, Chinese cabbage, yu choy, edible amaranth, red amaranth, Indian lettuce, peppermint, lily bulb, wild rice stem, Chinese wolfberry leaf, water caltrop, tofu, tofu skin, lily flower, parsley, konjac, kudzu, night blooming cereus, dried blackmoss, asparagus, artichoke

 Neutral Properties

-• Grains, Bean - round-grained rice, rice, zucchini, oats, quinoa, pho noodles, rice noodles, white sesame, black sesame, black rice, purple rice, peas, germ rice, red beans, white beans, soybeans, edamame, lentils, broad beans, kidney beans, Egyptian bean, black-eyed pea, red kidney bean, butter bean, black soybean
+- Grains, Bean - round-grained rice, rice, oats, quinoa, pho noodles, rice noodles, white sesame, black sesame, black rice, purple rice, peas, germ rice, red beans, white beans, soybeans, edamame, lentils, broad beans, kidney beans, Egyptian bean, black-eyed pea, red kidney bean, butter bean, black soybean

-• Sea - water turtle, sea shrimp, squid, turn, shark, rubber fish, sea cucumber, stingray, abalone, squid, sardine, silver fish, stingray, sea bream, sea urchin, surimi, scallop, quail, sea eels
+- Sea - water turtle, sea shrimp, squid, turn, shark, rubber fish, sea cucumber, stingray, abalone, squid, sardine, silver fish, sea bream, sea urchin, surimi, scallop, quail, sea eels

-• Fruits - plum, apricot, coconut, figs, raspberry, grapes, peach, olives, custard apple, guava, apple, pineapple, avocado
+- Fruits - plum, apricot, coconut, figs, raspberry, grapes, peach, olives, custard apple, guava, apple, avocado

-• Vegetables - pea sprout, crown daisy, corn, taro, beet, sweet potato, purple sweet potato, potato, leeks, kohlrabi, beetroot, turnips, carrots, kohl rabi, radish leaf, daylily flower, Chinese yam, winged yam, lemon, olive, black fungus, snow fungus, shiitake mushroom, arrowhead, loach, sage, lentils, yuan vegetables, fuzzy melon, water lily, artichoke, shiitake mushroom, bamboo stalk, black fungus, white fungus, oyster mushroom, chicken leg mushroom, sea cabbage, puffball, monkey head mushroom, fern, corn mustard, asparagus bean
+- Vegetables - pea sprout, crown daisy, corn, taro, beet, sweet potato, purple sweet potato, potato, leeks, kohlrabi, beetroot, turnips, carrots, kohl rabi, radish leaf, daylily flower, Chinese yam, winged yam, lemon, olive, black fungus, snow fungus, arrowhead, loach, sage, lentils, yuan vegetables, fuzzy melon, water lily, shiitake mushroom, bamboo stalk, black fungus, white fungus, oyster mushroom, chicken leg mushroom, sea cabbage, puffball, monkey head mushroom, fern, corn mustard, asparagus bean, zucchini, cauliflower

 Warm Properties

-• Sea - water turtle, sea shrimp, squid, turn, shark, rubber fish, sea cucumber, stingray, abalone, squid, sardine, silver fish, stingray, sea bream, sea urchin, surimi, scallop, mussel, freshwater eels, abalone, hairtail, lobster
+- Sea - water turtle, sea shrimp, squid, turn, shark, rubber fish, sea cucumber, stingray, abalone, squid, sardine, silver fish, salmon, sea bream, sea urchin, surimi, scallop, mussel, freshwater eels, abalone, hairtail, lobster

 Hot Properties